jekyllgrim/ZScript-HudMessage/README.md

 * `scale` (default: (1, 1)) — the scale of the text as a `vector2` value.

-* `viewer` (default: null) — a `PlayerPawn` pointer.
+* `viewer` (default: null) — a `PlayerInfo` pointer.
 If non-null, the message will only be visibled to the specified player.
 Otherwise it'll be visible to everyone.

 ## License